ngx-translate/core/README.md

 With the given translation: `"HELLO": "hello {{value}}"`.

 ### Parser
+If you need it for some reason, you can use the `TranslateParser` service.

 #### Methods:
 - `interpolate(expr: string, params?: any): string`: Interpolates a string to replace parameters.